 “People were surprised we would be investing in studies now — after already getting FDA approval — but it’s so important to understand the baseline of care, and how can we make it easy for people to take care of themselves?”
 Angelides says.
 He’s convinced the system “can help primary care physicians and endocringologists become better diabetologists.”

 Livongo is also giving away 50-100 free In Touch meters to the College Diabetes Network (CDN), in order to create a “feedback network,” we’re told.
 “These kids are texting their numbers to each other now.
 So a system like this can allow them to share better, and hopefully get more out of the experience,” Angelides says.
 “This is collecting more than just a bunch of numbers for a glucose data dump.”

-The In Touch meter will begin shipping on Wednesday or Thursday of this week, we're told.
+The meter will begin shipping later this week, we’re told.

 The main channel of distribution will be Livongo’s organizational network, which currently includes HealthCare Partners, one of the country’s largest managed care groups based in California, and Office Depot, a large employer that self-funds coverage for its employees.

 They’re also looking to establish partnerships soon with groups like Kaiser, big medical centers, at least one large school district, and employees of state and local governments.
 What makes these organizations want to invest?

 “The pitch is — it’s a wellness program, and for the same or less cost you’re paying now, people can do less and are more likely to succeed,” Tullman says.

 Angelides adds: “We understand that people want to do less for their illness, and still have better outcomes.
 Our system is designed to empower people to do that.”